Brewers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers are 29-20 in games they were listed as the moneyline favorite (winning 59.2% of those games).
+- The Brewers have won 29 of the 50 games they were the moneyline favorite this season (58%).

-- The Brewers have a 4-6-0 record against the spread this season (covering 40% of the time).
+- The Brewers have collected a 4-6-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!